Jupiter2600/CTI-tool/README.md

 ## Installation 🛠️

-To install this projetc, please follow these steps :
+To install this project, please follow these steps :

 1. You may have Python 3 install on your laptop
 2. Create a Python virtual environment :